dima13230/DefConsole/README.md

 ## TODO

+- [ ] Fix error handling for attempts to call non-existent methods in console
 - [ ] Auto scrolling of console output
 - [ ] Save story of commands and use up/down arrows to restore them into the input field